ropensci/grainchanger/README.md

 approach](man/figures/mwda_schematic.png)

-The moving window approach allows users to capture some information about landscape structure at the scale at which the process acts in the landscape.
+The moving window approach allows users to capture some information about spatial structure at the scale at which the process acts on a particular ecological response.

 ### Direct data aggregation